mypapit/GenderHW/README.md

 GenderHW: a gender prediction programming library for Java/Javascript

 ## How to cite
-If you use this library in your project, writing or both, please cite this work as (APA-style):
+If you use this library in your project or work, please cite this as (APA-style):

 _Ismail, M. H. (2021).
 GenderHW: a gender prediction programming library for Java/Javascript.
 Retrieved DATE, YEAR, from: https://github.com/mypapit/GenderHW/_